CollinAlpert/Lombok.NET/README.md

 }
 ```
 The default is `Field` for the `MemberType` and `Private` for the `AccessType`.\
-It is crucial to make the class `partial`, otherwise the Source Generator will not be able to generate a constructor and will throw an exception.
+It is crucial to make the type `partial`, otherwise the Source Generator will not be able to generate a constructor and will throw an exception.

 If you only wish to have a constructor generated containing the required fields or properties, Lombok.NET offers the `RequiredArgsConstructor` attribute.
 Fields are required if they are `readonly`, properties are required if they don't have a `set` accessor.\
 There is also a `NoArgsConstructor` attribute which generates an empty constructor.

 ### With Methods
+#### Supported types: Classes
 For modifying objects after they were created, a common pattern using ``With...`` methods is used.
 Lombok.NET will generate these methods for you based on members in your class.
 Here's an example:
 ```c#
 [AllArgsConstructor]